Stateside/JurisdictionPOC/jsc/README.md

     using the EIP-712 standard.
 An example is implemented in @openzeppelin\contracts\governance\Governor.sol
 - add jurisdiction to titletoken and cabinet and make sure this is is validated properly inside contracts
 - add function to validate jurisdictions (make sure they are properly initialized and secured)
-- Add support for role parameter type
+- Add support parameter types, role, gwei, contract
 - Add support for contract address parameter type + account address parameter type
 - Add button to jump forward in time to the next voting period Payments